Handling nested JSON arrays during graph ingestion

 except ConstraintError as e:

-# the failed transaction is already rolled back — Session has no rollback()
+# Auto-commit session.run: the failed transaction is already rolled back

 raise RuntimeError(f"Idempotency violation in chunk: {e}") from e

 Robust Data Validation & Integrity Checks combined with deterministic Error Handling & Rollback Mechanisms prevent partial graph states.
-When a chunk fails, the subquery transaction boundary ensures automatic rollback, preserving the integrity of previously committed batches.
-Idempotent node keys (CREATE CONSTRAINT ...
+When a chunk fails, the subquery transaction boundary ensures automatic rollback of uncommitted rows, preserving the integrity of previously committed batches.
+Unique constraints (CREATE CONSTRAINT ...
 FOR (n:Node) REQUIRE n.id IS UNIQUE) are mandatory to guarantee safe MERGE semantics across retries.

 Performance Tuning & Migration Lifecycle Integration

 Sustained high-throughput ingestion requires coordinated infrastructure tuning.
-Configure dbms.memory.transaction.global_max_size and dbms.memory.heap.initial_size to accommodate peak batch sizes without triggering aggressive GC cycles.
+Configure dbms.memory.heap.initial_size and dbms.memory.heap.max_size to accommodate peak batch sizes without triggering aggressive GC cycles.
 Pre-create node and relationship indexes before the initial load to eliminate index maintenance overhead during MERGE operations.

 Effective Initial Load Performance Tuning must be paired with automated snapshot strategies.
-Schedule Graph Database Backup & Recovery Automation before and after major ingestion phases to guarantee point-in-time recovery capability.
-Once validation confirms graph consistency and query performance meets SLA thresholds, execute Legacy System Decommissioning & Cutover by routing read traffic to Neo4j, freezing the source system, and performing a final delta sync.
+Schedule full logical backups using neo4j-admin database dump before and after major ingestion phases to guarantee point-in-time recovery capability.
+Once validation confirms graph consistency and query performance meets SLA thresholds, execute cutover by routing read traffic to Neo4j, freezing the source system, and performing a final delta sync.

 For authoritative syntax references, consult the Neo4j Cypher Manual on Subqueries in Transactions and the official Python Driver Documentation.